HanXHX/my-ansible-playbooks/roles/mysql/README.md

 Notes
 -----

-- NEVER (yes NEVER), change your mysql\_server!
+- NEVER (yes NEVER), change your mysql\_vendor!
 This role don't manage migrations/upgrades/downgrades.
 - Be careful!
 If you use 'mysql' you can have 2 versions: 5.5 (from Debian repository) and 5.6 from [Dotdeb](https://www.dotdeb.org)